mgwalker/mudz.me/_main_dishes/Ethiopian Lasagna.md

 and pepper to taste, then cook until the meat is browned, about 10 minutes.

-Add the tomato paste and berbere to the pot; allow to cook for 5 minutes before adding the tomato sauce, paprika, coriander, bay leaves, oregano, and basil.
+Add the tomato paste and berbere to the pot; allow to cook for 5 minutes before adding the tomato sauce, water, paprika, coriander, bay leaves, oregano, and basil.
 Reduce the heat and simmer for up to 2 hours, stirring occasionally.
+Add water as necessary to prevent the sauce from drying out and scorching.

 Heat the oven to 375° F. Boil lasagna noodles according to package directions.
 Drain and set aside.